open-organization/open-org-definition/open_org_maturity_model.md

 ### Level 3

-- The organization has established internal guidelines and channels for encouraging and soliciting diverse points of view about company/departmental decisions; has aligned these with people's preferences for providing feedback; and has established a cross-functional team of organizational members to help maintain them
+- The organization has established internal guidelines and channels for encouraging and soliciting diverse points of view on team or decisions, has aligned these with people's preferences for providing feedback, and has established a cross-functional team of organizational members to help maintain them

 - Members of the organization share decision-making materials on collaborative platforms that come with clear usage guidelines, and receive encouragement in using open technical standards in their work

-- A majority/all leaders in the organization are open to receiving feedback and creating an environment where people feel safe providing it, and open feedback processes themselves to start discussions
+- Most leaders in the organization are open to receiving feedback and creating an environment where people feel safe providing it, and open feedback processes themselves to start discussions

 - Members feel empowered and enabled to share opinions constructively on any matter relevant to their work or about which they feel passionate